mravendi/mravendi.github.io/_posts/vidclass.md

-# Video Processing with Deep Learning and PyTorch
+# Video Classification with RNN and PyTorch

 Video classification is a task assigning a label to a video clip.
 In this post, I will share a method of classifying videos using deep CNN.